-- 1. Decide What Time of Day You Want to Take Your Pill It is important to take drospirenone and ethinyl estradiol tablets in the order directed on the package at the same time every day, preferably after the evening meal or at bedtime, with some liquid, as needed.
-Drospirenone and ethinyl estradiol tablets can be taken without regard to meals. - 2.
-Look at Your Pill Pack It has 28 Pills

-The drospirenone and ethinyl estradiol tablets pill pack has 21 yellow pills (with hormones) to be taken for three weeks, followed by 7 white to off white pills (without hormones) to be taken for one week.

-- 3. Also look for: - a) Where on the pack to start taking pills, - b) In what order to take the pills (follow the arrows)
+- 1. Decide What Time of Day You Want to Take Your Pill It is important to take Nikki in the order directed on the package at the same time every day, preferably after the evening meal or at bedtime, with some liquid, as needed.
+Nikki can be taken without regard to meals. - 2.
+Look at Your Pill Pack It has 28 Pills The Nikki-pill pack has 24 pink pills (with hormones) to be taken for 24 days, followed by 4 white to off-white pills (without hormones) to be taken for the next four days. - 3.
+Also look for: - a) Where on the pack to start taking pills, - b) In what order to take the pills (follow the arrows)